Research & Reports

 3. Ask them to join key committees.

-For those donors who express extra interest in your campaign, look for ways to get them directly involved by serving on a campaign committee.
+For those donors who express extra interest in your campaign, like longtime major donors thrilled about your new objectives, look for ways to get them directly involved by serving on a committee.
 Depending on donors’ commitment and your own assessment of appropriateness, these committees might include:

 • Steering committee